Saturday, July 11, 2020

 An entry for every single comic and story of the Marvel Age 1961-1977

 It has a full description of each story, complete credits including the cover artists; the publication AND the street date, important facts plus references to other comics when necessary.
 These are full descriptions, not a synopsis so the stories are NOT spoiled and surprises not revealed.
 Important: I abide by the Temporal Prime Directive!”
-That is, since these descriptions were written at the time the comics were published, I do not reveal future events, so nothing is spoiled.
+That is, since these descriptions were all written at the time the comics were actually published, I do not reveal future events, so nothing is spoiled.
 I also use a five-star rating system for each comic.
-The Magazine Section features the contents of the Marvel Magazines of the 1970s.
-I stress its connection the Marvel Age comics.

 A Timely History of Marvel